yoctore/yocto-mongoose/README.md

 Please see [our NPM repository](https://www.npmjs.com/~yocto) for complete list of available tools (completed day after day).

-This module provide a simple config validator tools for your node app.
+This module provide a simple database connector for an app based on MongoDb.
+Extra module can be use directly from MongoDb to Redis and/or Elasticsearch if needed.

 ## Motivation

-Create an easy and ready to use connector & model builder based on mongoose / redis / elasticsearch.
+Create an easy and ready to use connector & model builder based on mongoose / redis / Elasticsearch.

 ## Folder structure